MY COMICS BLOG

 "Here and There" was previously exhibited at the Morris Graves Museum of Art, CA. June 6-July 26, 2015.

-A lavishly illustrated catalog documents the artist's work:
+A beautifully illustrated catalog documents the artist's work:

 Visual Art by my art workshop participants will be exhibited